Suchai Charoenratanakul: Political career

 Professor Suchai left the medical school in October 2004 to take up the post of Deputy Minister of Public Health, and subsequently was appointed to Minister of Public Health in March 2005.

-During his time as the Minister of Public Health, Professor Suchai was appointed to act as a Vice-President of the 58th WHO World Health Assembly held in Geneva, Switzerland, on 16 - 25 May 2005.
+During his time as the Minister of Public Health, Professor Suchai was appointed to act as a vice-president of the 58th WHO World Health Assembly held in Geneva, Switzerland, on 16 - 25 May 2005.
 At that time, the President of the Assembly was Ms. Elena Salgado of Spain.
 He served alongside four other delegates holding the title of vice president, whose nationalities included New Zealand, Uruguay, the United Arab Emirates, and the State of Eritrea.
 He was the first Thai Minister of Public Health to be elected to this post.

 As Minister of Public Health, he organized the 6th Global Conference on Health Promotion with WHO at the United Nations Conference Centre in Bangkok, on 11 August 2005.
 The "Bangkok Charter 2005" for health promotion in a globalized world has been agreed upon by participants.
 It identified major challenges, actions, and commitments needed to address the determinants of health in a globalized world by reaching out to people, groups, and organizations that were critical to the achievement of health.

 Professor Suchai successfully combated and controlled the Bird Flu pandemic in Thailand.
-He organized and chaired a very successful International Partnership on Avian and Pandemic Influenza Meeting on 10 October 2005 at the United Nation Conference Centre in Bangkok to seek their collaboration in preparing for the anticipated public health emergency linked to the H5N1 strain of the disease.
+He organized and chaired the International Partnership on Avian and Pandemic Influenza Meeting on 10 October 2005 at the United Nation Conference Centre in Bangkok to seek their collaboration in preparing for the anticipated public health emergency linked to the H5N1 strain of the disease.
 The meeting was attended by Mr. Michael Leavitt, the U.S. Health and Human Services Secretary, Dr. Lee Jongwook, Director of World Health Organization and Minister of Health from 12 countries in the Asia Pacific region including Singapore, China, and Japan.

 Unexpectedly on 5 October 2005, Professor Suchai announced, for ethical reason, to resign his ministerial post on 31 October 2005 arising from influential political interference of high-ranking officer reshuffle at the Ministry of Public Health.

 Given his track record in delivering results, the Prime Minister promoted Professor Suchai to the Deputy Prime Minister post on the same day of his resignation from the MOPH in a bid to keep him in the cabinet.
 Moreover, he was promoted to Acting Minister of Information Communication and Technology on 7 February 2006.

 As Deputy Prime Minister, Professor Suchai represented the Thai Government to give a speech at the UN General Assembly Special Session on HIV/AIDS held in New York on 30 May 2006.
 The Heads of State and Government were invited to give a speech to declare their commitment to addressing the crisis through action.
 The Assembly was addressed by King of Swaziland, Prime Minister of Ireland, Prime Minister of Japan, Deputy Prime Minister of Thailand (Professor Suchai Charoenratanakul), and several other Heads of Government.